open2b/scriggo-site/site/how-to-use.md

 ```

 A template consists of one or more files that Scriggo reads from a [file system](https://pkg.go.dev/io/fs#FS).
 The
-`scriggo.Build` function gets a file system `fsys`, the path of the template file and builds a template starting from
+`scriggo.BuildTemplate` function gets a file system `fsys`, the path of the template file and builds a template
-this file.
+starting from this file.
 It returns a `*scriggo.Template` value that represents the compiled template.

 To execute the template, you call the `Run` method on the compiled template.
 It writes the resulting code to the
 `io.Writer` value passes as first argument.
 The `Run` method can be called several times even concurrently.